best in class

 In this article

-While almost any sex toy (from a high-design vibrator to a decidedly non-vibrating dildo) can become a couples sex toy, if you’re looking to try something totally new — or want some help mixing things up in the bedroom — there are plenty of clever, innovative sex toys designed specifically for couples.
-To save you the trouble of trying out a bunch of duds, I asked twelve experts to share their favorite couples sex toys — ones that are safe, easy to use, and, of course, lots of fun.
+While almost any sex toy (from a high-design vibrator to a non-vibrating dildo) can become a couples sex toy, if you’re looking to try something totally new — or want some help mixing things up in the bedroom — there are plenty of clever, innovative sex toys designed specifically for couples.
+And you can take my word for it: I’ve been on the sex-toy beat for several years now and have written about almost every category of toy out there.
+To save you the trouble of trying out a bunch of duds, I rounded up some of my favorites and asked 12 experts to share their go-to couples sex toys — ones that are safe, easy to use, and, of course, lots of fun.

 What we’re looking for